Prospective Student FAQs

 What are the average GPA and standardized test scores for an IHN MS program applicant?

-The average GPA is equal to or higher than a 3.2 on a 4 point scale and the desired graduate-level entrance exam (DAT, GRE, MCAT, etc.) score is at the 60th percentile or higher for all sections.
-We consider a range of criteria when selecting applicants.
-Otherwise outstanding applicants who may have GPAs or test scores somewhat below the average are encouraged to apply.
-To inquire further about pre-requisites, feel free to contact our offices at ihnadmissions@cumc.columbia.edu.
+The average GPA is equal to or higher than a 3.2 on a 4-point scale, and the desired graduate-level entrance exam (DAT, GRE, MCAT, etc.) score is at the 60th percentile or higher for all sections.
+Standardized test scores are not required for our program application.

 How competitive is the MS program?